Rose Jang: Awards and achievements

-Jang reached number one on the domestic and international music charts with her performance of the song "Memory" from the Cats (musical) topping versions by both Celine Dion and Barbra Streisand.
+Jang reached number one on the domestic and international music charts with her performance of the song "Memory" from the Cats (musical).

 Jang has broken the record for most weeks at #1 on the Korean classical chart with her rendition of "You Raise Me Up" from the "Songs of Hope" series.

 Jang in 2008 performed at the inauguration of former South Korean president Lee-Myung Bak.

 In June 2010 Jang was chosen as one of Korea's "10 Most Shining Stars" by Arirang Television Network.
 Arirang (TV network), a popular network in Asia, aired a documentary of her life in music that was broadcast in 170 countries around the world reaching an audience of 150 million people.
 The documentary Koreans on the World Stage aired on December 29, 2012.
 Jang was also featured on Korea's SBS hit TV show Star King where she performed as a "Special Guest."

 Jang is a former spokes-model for Lancome cosmetics and was featured in Elle, Vogue, and Marie Claire magazines.

 In September 2012, Rose was featured in Korea's Cosmopolitan Magazine as the "10 Most Powerful Korean Women in New York."

-Jang has performed the Dutch national anthem for s friendly match between South Korea and The Netherlands, as well as the World Cup primary between Uzbekistan, Turkmenistan and South Korea singing the national anthem for the guest countries.
-In October 2008 she was a guest speaker at the World Knowledge Forum in Seoul.
-She has also performed at the All Star Game for the Korea Baseball Organization.